 - Virginia enacts the Statute for Religious Freedom authored by Thomas Jefferson.

 - American Revolutionary War: Battle of Cape St. Vincent.

 - Forces of the Maratha Empire defeat a 5,000-strong army of the Durrani Empire in the Battle of Narela.

 - The Scottish Parliament ratifies the Act of Union, paving the way for the creation of Great Britain.

 - The first edition of El ingenioso hidalgo Don Quijote de la Mancha (Book One of Don Quixote) by Miguel de Cervantes is published in Madrid, Spain.

-- Thomas Howard, 4th Duke of Norfolk is tried for treason for his part in the Ridolfi plot to restore Catholicism in England.
+- Thomas Howard, 4th Duke of Norfolk is tried and found guilty of treason for his part in the Ridolfi plot to restore Catholicism in England.

 - Philip II becomes King of Spain.